Surgical Technologist Salary Factsheet

 - The Surgical Assisting and the Tech in Surgery – Certified (TS-C) exam provided by the National Centre for Competency Testing.

-The U.S. Bureau of Labour Statistics estimates that this profession will experience a 25% growth in the next several years.
+The U.S. Bureau of Labour Statistics estimates that this profession will experience a 25% growth in the next six years.
 There are two main reasons why it is expected that there will be more job opportunities for surgical technicians.
 First of all, the population is growing older, so it is supposed that more surgeries will be performed.
 Also, there is a major development in surgical technologies, so qualified professionals able to assist surgeons will become a crucial part of the medical team.

 70% of the surgical technologists work in hospital operating rooms and delivery rooms, but there are job opportunities for these professionals in other types of medical institutions, too, such as dental practices, specialty hospitals etc.